-Ruth's words have survived the centuries because of her unwavering commitment to God and a person in need.
-She points us to the value of loving sacrifice for the Lord, and to His rich blessing on all who give themselves unselfishly to others.
+Ruth's words have survived for centuries because of her unwavering commitment to God and to anyone in need.
+She points us to the value of a loving sacrifice for the Lord, and to His rich blessing on all who give themselves unselfishly to others.